FAQ

 I have an ICBC claim.
 What next?

 Once you have your injury claim has been accepted and you have your claim number you are able to book an appointment and start with treatment!
 I suggest starting physio as soon as possible.
-ICBC will pay $84 dollars per session for 25 physiotherapy sessions in the first 12 weeks of your accident.
-Due to my prices being $85 per session you are responsible for that additional $1.
-After the initial 12 weeks ongoing care has to be pre-approved.
-I will give you a heads up when that is coming and when I'm putting in an extension request.
+ICBC will cover the cost for 25 physiotherapy sessions in the first 12 weeks of your accident.
+After the initial 12 weeks ongoing care has to be pre-approved meaning your providers have to request further funding approval.

 ICBC also pre-approves RMT (massage), chiropractics and kinesiologists.
 I highly recommend making use of these other practitioners during your recovery.